 In short: it encrypts all your data, and all your attached backups of said data, and encrypted they will stay unless you obtain Bitcoins and pay criminals who may or may not send you a working decryption key.

-Fortunately, I caught the infection early and my version of Cryptowall chose a backup of a backup to start its encrypting.
+Fortunately, I caught the infection early and my version of Cryptowall chose one of my backups of a backup (oh, yes, I do) to start its encrypting.
 But that was pure luck, and what might have happened scares the heck out of me.

-I had noticed my PC was using a lot more CPU power than usual, and because it was a few years old, I was suspecting hardware failure.
+I had noticed my PC was using a lot more CPU power than usual.
+Because it was a few years old, I was suspecting hardware failure.
 Then ESET notified me that it had found a suspicious file called “DECRYPT_INSTRUCTION.HTML”.
-In this sense, ESET did better than a lot of other top-rated AVs, which let the encryption process go unchecked.
+In this sense, ESET did better than a lot of other AVs.
 Curious, I searched online for the file name and found BleepingComputer’s fantastic information page.
 I ran Malwarebytes and it found the actual virus, but because Cryptowall also edits your registry, I felt reformatting was the only way to be sure it was gone.
 And since I’d already been planning to buy a new PC in the next few months, I just went ahead and did that so I’d also gain the benefit of a more secure version of Windows.

 How to prevent it

-If running a top-notch AV doesn’t catch this, and it attacks your backups too, what can you do?
+If running a top-notch AV doesn’t catch this, and it attacks your backups too, what can you do for ransomware prevention?

-The information page at BleepingComputer recommends changing a lot of your security and permissions settings in Windows so that even if you get infected, Cryptowall and similar malwares can’t actually execute.
+The information page at BleepingComputer recommends changing a lot of your security and permissions settings in Windows.
+That way, even if you get infected, Cryptowall and similar malware can’t actually execute.
 This is a challenging task for most users, and the advised settings today may not be good enough six months from now.
 Fortunately, John Nicholas Shaw at FoolishIT created CryptoPrevent.
 It’s a small, free utility that automatically makes those system changes for you.
-And if you pay $15 for the premium version, it will automatically update itself as the malware evolves, and one license lets you install it on every PC in your household.
-No matter what AV and firewall you run, this will provide a terrific second layer of defense.
+And if you pay for the premium version, it will automatically update itself as the malware evolves.
+No matter what AV and firewall you run, this will provide a terrific second layer of defense in your ransomware prevention strategy.

 I did a lot of research about this tool and its creator, and he’s well-established as a developer of effective, trustworthy security apps.
-I’ve been running CryptoPrevent Premium in default mode for close to a month, and it hasn’t caused a single hiccup on any of my systems.
+I’ve running CryptoPrevent Premium in default mode for years, and it hasn’t caused a single hiccup on any of my systems.

 Antivirus with behavioral blocking

-I’m not sure why so many top AV softwares and firewalls miss this piece of malware.
+I’m not sure why so many top AVs and firewalls miss this piece of malware.
 But my research found that a few catch it – and even if they somehow miss a brand new version of it, they block CryptoWall from encrypting your files.
 This is called “behavioral blocking”, and it’s the best protection against “zero-day threats” (brand new malwares that the AV companies haven’t even had time to add to their libraries yet).
-Again, I did a lot of research and came up with Emsisoft Internet Security (AV + firewall) as the best paid option, and Comodo Internet Security as the best free option (in general, it tests close to equally with Emsisoft, which is really impressive – it’s just a little less user-friendly than Emsisoft).
-I put Emsisoft on my main PC and Comodo on a very slow, old computer for a relative who isn’t at all tech savvy.
+Again, I did a lot of research and came up with Emsisoft Internet Security (AV + firewall) as the best paid option.
+Comodo Internet Security is the best free option.
+I put Emsisoft on my main PC and put Comodo on a very slow, old computer for a relative who isn’t at all tech-savvy.
 I used to use Comodo exclusively way back when, and my only criticism is that it sometimes advises you to call a tech expert to help remove something it’s quarantined when that’s really not needed.
 Just ignore that.

 Safeguarding your browser